jessjass/cs4501-isa-project-final/Project6Documentation.md

 ## Continuous Integration with Travis
 Implementing continuous integration with Travis required building up the mysql containers in the docker-compose.
 As part of the before_script section, Travis builds up the application by creating a db directory, building the mysql and mysql-cmdline containers, and then composing the remaining containers.

+The main script runs the unit tests in the models container and E2E tests in the selenium container.

 There were lots of challenges getting Travis CI up and running due to setting the up the db containers, escaping special characters like '$', and setting up the correct user permissions.
 It was pretty cool to see the green light once it started working!

 ## E2E Testing with Selenium